 - Line a baking sheet with parchment paper.

-- On a lightly floured surface, roll out the dough ¼ inch thick and cut into 2 ¾ inch rounds.
-Generously flour the tops of the rounds and your cookie stamps, then stamp your designs into each cookie.
-Place cutout cookies 1-2 inches apart on your baking sheet (they won’t spread much).
+- On a lightly floured surface, roll out the dough ¼ inch thick.
+Generously flour the top of the dough and your cookie stamps, then stamp your designs close together on top of the dough.
+Use a round cookie cutter to cut out around the stamped dough.

 - Place the baking sheet in the freezer for a minimum of 20 minutes (or the fridge for 40 minutes) before baking to allow the cookies to firm back up.
 This ensures the cookies won't spread during baking.